IoannisTsirovasilis/DeliveryApplication/README.md

 # DeliveryApplication
 An Express API for ordering food online.
 An online cart is implemented for a delivery shop.
 The merchant can watch the orders on a single page.
 MongoDB is used as the data storage.
+Each user has a unique active cart where he/she can fill with items (or remove) and submit an order.
+After the submission the cart's status changes to 'completed' and for the next order a new cart will be created for the user.

 # Tools
 - Node.js v12.18.4